You Might Have Been Cryptojacked

 According to Wired.com, cryptojacking began as the dubious—and generally undisclosed—practice of websites using background-running scripts to borrow a visitors’ computing power to mine cryptocurrency while the webpage (or browser tab) is open.

 Cybercriminals saw this as an opportunity, and they began inserting similar scripts onto websites that were not already engaged in the practice.
-(In February, some UK and US government sites were infected.)
+(In February, Vice reported that some UK and US government sites were infected.)
 To make matters worse, cybercriminals developed a method for continuing to siphon site-visitors’ resources after they close down the browser by hiding a new browser tab on the desktop.

 While some sites have begun asking visitors to opt in to cryptojacking, cybercriminals aren’t exactly inclined to advertise what they’re doing.